travelmarx/spotifyplaylistpython/README.md

 * [Build in Azure and deploy to App Service with Managed Identity to Access Azure Container Registry](#build-in-azure-and-deploy-to-app-service-with-managed-identity-to-access-azure-container-registry) - Cost: a few dollars a month in Azure.

-* [Build and deploy to App Service with Docker Hub](#build-and-deploy-a-app-service-with-docker-hub) - Cost: using free tier App Service and Docker Hub (personal) to host image won't cost anything in either services.
+* [Build and deploy to App Service with Docker Hub](#build-and-deploy-a-app-service-with-docker-hub) - Cost: 0.
+Uses free tier App Service and Docker Hub (personal) to host image won't cost anything in either services.

-* [Build and run locally](#build-and-run-locally) - Cost: doesn't use Azure or Docker Hub.
+* [Build and run locally in a container](#build-and-run-locally-in-a-container) - Cost: 0.
+Doesn't use Azure or Docker Hub.
 You must have Docker installed locally.

+* [Build and run locally in a virtual environment](#build-and-run-locally-in-a-virtual-environment) - Cost: 0.
+Doesn't use Azure or Docker Hub.

 * [Creating the Python web app to connect to Spotify](#create-the-python-web-app-to-connect-to-spotify) - This discusses how this sample app was created.